Tax · Australia

 Capital Gains Tax Explained: A Beginner's Guide

 When you sell an asset for more than you paid, the profit can be taxable.
-Here is how capital gains tax works, in plain language.
+Here is how capital gains tax works in Australia, in plain language.

 Capital gains tax, or CGT, has a reputation for being complicated.
 The mechanics behind it, though, are quite logical once laid out clearly.
-This guide explains what a capital gain is, how it is calculated, and the key features that decide how much tax you might owe — while noting that the fine detail varies by country.
+This guide explains what a capital gain is, how it is calculated in Australia, the 12-month discount that matters enormously, and the traps that catch first-time sellers of shares and property.

 What a Capital Gain Is

 The important word is sell.
-In most systems, a gain is only counted when you actually dispose of the asset — this is sometimes called "realising" the gain.
+A gain is generally only counted when you actually dispose of the asset — this is called "realising" the gain.
 An investment that has risen in value but which you still hold has an unrealised gain, and is generally not taxed until you sell.
+This single fact is the foundation of most CGT planning: you usually choose the year a gain lands in, because you choose when to sell.

 How a Capital Gain Is Calculated